Preparing for 11+ interviews

 - Arrive for the interview in plenty of time!
 There is nothing worse than a mad rush, struggling to find somewhere to park and feeling stressed out before you have even arrived.
 Your stress will pass onto your child!

 - You need a little time before their interview to allow your child time to compose themselves, but not so much time that they have time to become nervous.

 - Make sure they appear smart, smile, are feeling confident, maintain good eye contact and use a warm greeting such as ‘Good Morning Mr Johnson’.

 - Practise a firm handshake!

 How can Bright Light Education help with Interview Practice?

 Depending on the school, the interview process can vary.
-However, our workshop equips children with top tips for interview questions, helpful advice on how to prepare in the days and weeks prior to the interview as well as helping children to prepare for the ‘creative tasks’ that so many schools are now including in their interview process.
+However, our 11+ Interview Practice Workshop equips children with top tips for interview questions.
 Children also have the opportunity to do a mock interview with one of our tutors and are given clear feedback on what they can do to further impress their prospective school.